Fishery Improvement Project

 In July, an updated draft of the proposed Management Plan for the Panamanian Small Pelagics Fishery was agreed by FIP partners and delivered formally to ARAP for their consideration.
 This updated draft takes into account the results of the latest stock assessment prepared by CeDePesca.

 Also in July, the second stock assessment was made public.
-The document is available here.
+The document is available in Spanish and English in the Progress Update Table provided at the end of this public report.